hanjinliu/impy/docs/tutorial_viewer.rst

 5. Add shapes layer as an text layer

 "Text" button on the lower-left corner.
+You can easily edit the text using the widget "Property Editor".

 Get impy Objects from Viewer
 ----------------------------